-- Talk with the editor or political reporter of your local newspaper before the session convenes to see if either would like you to provide regular updates on the session. - Show the media how the news directly affects people's lives. - Include information about "who, what, where, when, how, and why". - Learn about media deadlines; timing is important. - Present information that is easy to understand. - Keep material focused on legislation or how constituents can be involved in the process or a particular issue that will be heard during the session.
-News releases and guest columns focusing on issues are more likely to be published than are overtly political pieces focusing on only one side of an issue or taking one political party to task. - Take initiative by getting to know reporters and contacting them to inform them about what you are doing.
+- Talk with the editor or political reporter of your local newspaper before the session convenes to see if either would like you to provide regular updates on the session. - Show the media how the news directly affects people's lives. - Include information about "who, what, where, when, how, and why." - Learn about media deadlines; timing is important. - Present information that is easy to understand. - Keep material focused on legislation, how constituents can be involved in the process, or a particular issue that will be heard during the session.
+News releases and guest columns focusing on issues are more likely to be published than are overtly political pieces focusing on only one side of an issue or taking one political party to task.